xchjason/CovidPopulationModel/README.md

 - Adjust any of these parameters (optional - Section 3.3)

 ### 3.1.2 Run the simulation
-- Open the appropriate COLAB notebook and executing code embedded code segments.
-These notebooks are in the Google project folder (see Section 2.2.2).
+- Open the appropriate COLAB notebook.
+  - Navigate Google project folder (see Section 2.2.2).
+  - Select the notebook you will use (see introduction to Section 3.4)
+  - Click on the OPEN IN COLAB button at the top of the notebook.
 - Run code segments by clicking on the square brackets to their left.
 - For an illustration, look at the screenshot of the BASIC COLAB notebook below.
   - That notebook has four code segments, each of which has a set of square brackets (“[ ]”) in its left margin.